-At Doane Academy we recognize that middle/upper school students explore their identity and self-expression through their physical appearance.
-While we respect upper schoolers' expression of their individuality, students at Doane Academy are expected to present themselves in a well-groomed manner.
+Students at Doane Academy are expected to present themselves in a professional manner.
 Hair length and style should not interfere with student safety.
 No students' hair should cover the eyes.
-Any facial hair must be neatly trimmed.
 Students are permitted to have tattoos, but the school reserves the right to ask them to cover these tattoos if they include non-mission appropriate language or imagery.
 Students are not permitted to have neck or facial tattoos.
-Ear and nose piercings are acceptable as long as they do not compromise student safety.
-Other piercings are not permitted.
+Piercings are acceptable as long as they do not compromise student safety.
 Baseball hats and other headwear may be worn outside but not in academic buildings.
 Exceptions will be made for the practice of one's religion.
 Teachers and administrators reserve the right to individualize expectations in keeping with what, in their sole judgment, is in the best interest of each student and the mission of Doane Academy.